TangZhengxu/TangZhengxu_web.github.io/index.md

 Here is **Hanlin Cai (Lance, 蔡汉霖)**.

 I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
 Currently, I work as a research assistant in the **IACTIP Lab**, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu).
-I also spent a lovely summer interning at Cambridge University with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*